EmmanuelMald/horses_selling/README.md

 Make is used to compile and build projects and automating a wide variety of repetitive tasks.

 You can download it [**here**](https://gnuwin32.sourceforge.net/packages/make.htm)

+## Repo Structure

+This repo has the next structure:

+- app/: Contains all the files related to the deployment

+- horses_selling/: It has the core of this application, it has the configuration files and useful functions.

+- docs/: markdown files that builds the project documentation

+- mkdocs.yml: Tree of the documentation files

+- uv.lock & pyproject.toml: Dependency manager tool